ocrmypdf/OCRmyPDF/docs/advanced.rst

 .. code-block:: none

-    Temporary working files saved at:
+    Temporary working files retained at:
     /tmp/com.github.ocrmypdf.u20wpz07

 The organization of this folder is an implementation detail and subject to change between releases.
 However the general organization is that working files on a per page basis have the page number as a prefix (starting with page 1), an infix indicates the processing stage, and a suffix indicates the file type.
 Some important files include: